socialtables/socialtables.github.io/style-guides/css/README.md

 We use the default build of the Bootstrap V3 grid system.
 [Click here](http://getbootstrap.com/css/#grid) to read more.

-Use the following grid system file in your projects: {insert link to ST Grid file}
+Use the following grid system file in your projects: https://github.com/socialtables/css-assets/blob/master/css/grid.css

 ### Responsive Utilities